glouppe/info8010-deep-learning/lecture6.md

 ## Image augmentation

-The lack of data is the biggest limit for performance of deep learning models.
+The lack of data is the biggest limit to the performance of deep learning models.
 - Collecting more data is usually expensive and laborious.
 - Synthesizing data is complicated and may not represent the true distribution.
 - **Augmenting** the data with base transformations is simple and efficient (e.g., as demonstrated with AlexNet).